 Photo Credit: Cassi Claire Photography

 Back in the day, couples were expected to welcome their first child within a year of their wedding.
-Cake would be enjoyed at the baby’s christening or baptism, they are asking guests to bring accessories from the baby stroller reviews.
+The cake would be enjoyed at the baby’s christening or baptism, they are asking guests to bring accessories from the baby stroller reviews.
 To save money, couples would freeze the top layer of their wedding cake to enjoy at this event.
 Eating the wedding cake was also believed to bring prosperity and good luck.
-As time went on, pressure to have a child soon after tying the knot became more relaxed.
+As time went on, the pressure to have a child soon after tying the knot became more relaxed.
 Couples went from enjoying the top layer of wedding cake at their child’s baptism to sharing the cake on their one year anniversary.
-This is a literal way to relive part of your wedding day and also celebrate your first year of marriage.
+This is a literal way to relive a part of your wedding day and also celebrate your first year of marriage.

 Photo Credit: Meggie Taylor Photography

-You’re probably wondering how to save the top layer of wedding cake without it drying out or getting freezer burn.
+You’re probably wondering how to save the top layer of a wedding cake without it drying out or getting freezer burn.
 Here are a few pointers:

 - Have your caterer place the top tier of cake in the freezer for an hour or two to harden the icing.

 - Once the icing has hardened, loosely wrap the cake with saran wrap.
 Make sure they wrap it entirely and several times, don’t skimp!

 - Place the wrapped cake in a cake box, then wrap the outside of the box with more saran wrap to prevent freezer burn.